 The point of designating areas is done to protect certain characteristics which could be affected by new development.
 Doing some research about which designations relate to your property will, therefore, be invaluable to you.
 You might find that the nature of the designations in the AONB that your property is situated within are in complete contrast to what you want to achieve.
 Therefore, you might have to alter your replacement window plans somewhat.

 Following on from the last point, if your proposed windows are in total contrast to your existing ones, planning approval is unlikely to be granted.
 For example, if your home is fitted with timber sash windows and you want to replace them with aluminium casements, don’t expect your planning application to be accepted anytime soon.

 You can always go down the route of replacing your windows with like for like replacements, however, you might also consider modern alternatives that have been designed with AONB guidelines in mind.
 For example, we install Evolution timber alternative windows, which are designed to emulate traditional timber windows yet they’re manufactured from uPVC.
+Secondary glazing is a commonly approved glass option for older homes.
 This ensures that they are often approved for use in conservation areas and homeowners can benefit from low maintenance, thermally efficient windows.

 Unsure if your home falls within the boundaries of the Surrey Hills Area of Outstanding Natural Beauty?
 Check out the Surrey Hills interactive map.
 Or to discuss the requirements of your replacement windows project further, call Sheerwater Glass on 1932 344 415 or contact us online.